Lose Control (Missy Elliott song): Music video

 Directed by Dave Meyers, the music video starts off in a solid black room with dancers.
 Later, Elliott is seen buried in sand and slowly emerges in front of three other dancers.
 Elliott's head is added digitally to a different body.
 The next scene is in an old wooden house and in rows of dancers as they continue to dance.
 After that there are rows of people dancing outside of a building with the people dressed in vintage clothes and the footage filtered to look very old and grainy with some colors flattened and others oversaturated.
 They then end up on a desert road near a truck, where a single line of dancers finish dancing.
 The video then switches over to the song "On & On", where three dancers dance in sand as Elliott dances and levitates over a wooden plank, later accompanied by Tommy Lee.
 Lee described the act as "cool wire work to fly around".
 In 2005, the music video for "Lose Control" was the most played video on BET and MTV2 and second most played video in the United States, although many of them edited out the "On & On" section.

+Legacy

+In September 2025, DJ and producer Don Diablo released a remixed version of "Lose Control" as a single, credited solely to himself.